tlaskowsky/cdk-gitlab-3day-workshop/lab-4/lab-4.md

 ## Congratulations!

-You now have a complete, event-driven document processing pipeline!
-Files uploaded to S3 automatically trigger processing via SQS, Textract extracts the text, Comprehend analyzes it, and the results are stored in DynamoDB.
-Processed messages are also correctly deleted from the queue.
+You now have a complete, event-driven document processing pipeline, and you've refactored the EC2 script generation for better stability!